-- 4) Monitoring, including in the Member's home; and - 5) All required in-person activities except in cases of natural disaster, pandemic or other emergency - v.
-Notify the Case Manager within thirty (30) calendar days or as soon as possible when: - There are changes in the individual's support system, medical, physical or psychological condition or living situation including any hospitalizations, emergency room admissions, or placement in a nursing home or Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF-IID), - 2) The individual has not received an HCBS waiver service during one (1) month, - 3) There are changes in the individual's care needs, - 4) There are problems with receiving HCBS Waiver Services, - 5) There are changes that may affect Medicaid Financial Eligibility, including changes in income or assets, - 6) There are changes in legal status, such as guardianship or Legally Authorized Representative. - 5.
-Use of a Long-Term Services and Supports Representative - a.
-People who are eligible for services and supports and their Legally Authorized Representative(s) shall have the opportunity at the time of enrollment and at each annual review of the Person-Centered Support Plan to designate a Long-Term Services and Supports Representative to be included in their Member Identified Team.
-The designation of a Long-Term Services and Supports Representative must occur with informed consent of the person receiving services or, if applicable, their Legally Authorized Representative. - b.
-Such designation shall be in writing and shall specify the duration of the Long-Term Services and Supports Representative's involvement and specific authority in assisting the Member in acquiring or utilizing Long-Term Services and Supports and in protecting their rights. - c.
+- a.
+To the degree possible, each Member or Guardian is responsible to: - i.
+Provide accurate information regarding the individual's ability to complete Activities of Daily Living, - ii.
+Assist in promoting the individual's independence, - iii.
+Cooperate in the determination of Financial Eligibility for Medicaid, - iv.
+Participate in all waiver program required activities, including but not limited to: - 1) Level of Care Screen; - 2) Needs Assessment; - 3) Person-Centered Support Planning; - 4) Monitoring, including in the Member's home; and - 5) All required in-person activities except in cases of natural disaster, pandemic or other emergency - v.
+Notify the Case Manager within thirty (30) calendar days or as soon as possible when: - 1) There are changes in the individual's support system, medical, physical or psychological condition or living situation including any hospitalizations, emergency room admissions, or placement in a nursing home or Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF-IID), - 2) The individual has not received an HCBS waiver service during one (1) month. - 3) There are changes in the individual's care needs, - 4) There are problems with receiving HCBS Waiver Services, - 5) There are changes that may affect Medicaid Financial Eligibility, including changes in income or assets, - 6) There are changes in legal status, such as guardianship or Legally Authorized Representative.

+- 5. Use of a Long-Term Services and Supports Representative - a.
+People who are eligible for services and supports and their Legally Authorized Representative(s) shall have the opportunity at the time of enrollment and at each annual review of the Person-Centered Support Plan to designate a Long-Term Services and Supports Representative and be included in their Member Identified Team.
+The designation of a Long-Term Services and Supports Representative must occur with Informed Consent of the person receiving services or, if applicable, their Legally Authorized Representative. - b.
+Such designation shall be in writing and shall specify the extent of the Long-Term Services and Supports Representative's involvement in assisting the Member in acquiring or utilizing services or supports available pursuant to Section 25.5-10-101, C.R.S, and in protecting their rights. - c.
 The written designation of a Long-Term Services and Supports Representative shall be maintained in the record of the person receiving services. - d.
 The person receiving services or, if applicable, their Legally Authorized Representative may withdraw their designation of a Long-Term Services and Supports Representative at any time.